AlvitaChen/ai-curator/README.md

 ## 👋 Credits

-Built by [Your Name] for **Aatelier** as part of the 2025 automation sprint.
+Built by Alvita for **Aatelier** as part of the 2025 exploration sprint.
 Stack: Airtable + OpenAI GPT API.

 ---

-## 🆘 This backup was pushed in panic mode on June 28, 2025 — when Make.com started producing 30 ghost operations per run. 😂